12 Beautiful Animals With Fluffy Tails

 North American coyotes are native to the continent.
 Because they murder pets and cattle, they are frequently seen as annoyances.

 But they are also essential.
-Coyotes, for instance, assist in controlling the populations of rodents and rabbits.
+Coyotes, for instance, help control the populations of rodents and rabbits.

 The coyote is known scientifically as Canis latrans.
 The ability of these animals with fluffy tails to reproduce with other canine species members, such as wolves and dogs, is an intriguing discovery.